Levels of editing

 - proofreading — when structure, content, and language are finalised, your document has been graphically designed its final format, and you need someone to do a final check (completeness, correctness, illustrations, layout).

 I use the ‘track changes’ feature in MS Word to show all recommended text changes.
 When required, I use MS Word ‘comments’ to explain these editorial recommendations.

-The most thorough edit is a substantive edit.
-This edit aims to improve not only language and style, but also the structure and content presentation.
+The substantive edit is the first edit after you have completed a first draft of your document.
+This thorough edit aims to improve not only language and style, but also the structure and content presentation.

 It looks at the aims of the document, who will be reading it, and what the purpose of the document is.

 - a content structure review